yana1205/edge-mc/docs/content/Coding Milestones/PoC2023q1/edge-syncer.md

    end="<!--kubestellar-syncer-0-deploy-florin-end-->"
 %}

+## Teardown the environment

+{%
+   include-markdown "../../common-subs/teardown-the-environment.md"
+   start="<!--teardown-the-environment-start-->"
+   end="<!--teardown-the-environment-end-->"
+%}

+---
+## Deep-dive

-## The details about the registration of KubeStellar Syncer on an Edge cluster and a workspace
+### The details about the registration of KubeStellar Syncer on an Edge cluster and a workspace

 Edge-syncer is deployed on Edge cluster easily by the following steps.